|

 from the relationship."

-Etelka Freund playing Brahms one can hear how close Brahms could be
+to Etelka Freund playing Brahms one can hear how close Brahms could

-to Schumann's idiom especially in the Intermezzi which are played
+be to Schumann's idiom especially in these Intermezzi which are played

-here with such a lightness and naturalness that one easily forgets
+here with such a lightness and naturalness.
+The Sonata is a different

-about the choleric Brahms and the more 'heavy' interpretations by
+one easily forgets about the choleric Brahms and the more 'heavy'

-explained.
-And the Sonata in F receives an assertive, yet sensitive
+as a reviewer explained.
+And the Sonata in F receives an assertive,

 Etelka